oscarmorenodev/oscarmoreno.github.com/content/en/posts/discovering-defer-swift.md

 +++
-title = "Discovering Defer in Swift" description = "Execute a block of code later in the program's flow" date = 2023-05-15 translationKey = "defer"
+title = "Discovering Defer in Swift" description = "Execute a block of code later in the program's flow" summary = "Execute a block of code later in the program's flow" date = 2023-05-15 translationKey = "defer"
 +++